β‘ Lesson 18: Eevee Real-Time Rendering

 - Sampling: Quality and viewport settings

-- Shadows: Shadow quality controls
+- Shadows: Shadow quality controls, under Sampling

 - Film: Transparency and color management